-Visa section at the consulates does not answer phone calls.
+The visa section at the consulates does not answer phone calls.
 Any inquiries must be made via email.
 Refer to your consulate page for the contact email.
 If you are using visa/travel agency for your visa application, all communication must happen only through them.

-Email is the only way to communicate with consulate after you submit/mail your documents.
+Email is the only way to communicate with the consulate after you submit/mail your documents.
 It would be difficult and time-consuming to withdraw the application in case of emergency.
-Contact the consulate via email in such case.
+Contact the consulate via email in such a case.

 Immigration and Customs

-Some airlines do not let you check-in online if you need a visa to travel to the destination country.
-If you check-in online or at the airport, either way, make sure to arrive at the gate a bit early and see the airline staff.
-They have to go through the visa requirements again and put a “Docs Ok” stamp on your boarding pass.
+Some airlines do not let you check in online if you need a visa to travel to the destination country.
+If you check in online or at the airport, either way, make sure to arrive at the gate a bit early and see the airline staff.
+They have to go through the visa requirements again and put a “Docs OK” stamp on your boarding pass.

 Usually, everyone will be given a 90-day entry.
 Carry a copy of your return ticket and hotel/hostel booking for just in case.
 They may sometimes want to see a copy of your return ticket.